stat545ubc-2023/assignment-b3-Weiya818/README.md

 **Download Feature**
 - Download buttons are provided, allowing users to download the generated histogram and scatterplot as a PNG file or the generated data table as a CSV file for further analysis.

+## Functionality Descriptions

+**Histogram **
+- Users can generate histograms for different tree species and numeric variables.
+- Users can also adjust the bin width for a customized histogram.

+**Scatter Plot**
+- Explore relationships between two selected numeric variables using scatter plots.

+**Data Table with **
+- View detailed information about selected tree species, utilizing a dynamic data table that updates based on user selections.

 ## Files in the Directory

 **README.md**
-- This is the current file, which contains the app and dataset descriptions, feature descriptions, files in the directory and link of Shiny App.
+- This is the current file, which contains the app and dataset descriptions, feature descriptions, files in the directory, and link to Shiny App.

 **app.R**
 - This is the R code file for the App.

 **rsconnect**
-- This is the file shown my App has already been deployed online in shinyapps.io.
+- This is the file showing my App has already been deployed online in shinyapps.io.

 **www**
 - This folder contains the image file I included in the App.